 Each four-week session includes lessons, coachings, classes in languages, diction, musicianship; performance opportunities in MMF concerts and mainstage productions

 Students study and perform a wide variety of music including Musical Theatre, Art Song, Zarzuela, and Opera.
-In addition in performing the operas Cunning Little Vixen or Dead Man Walking, High School Participants will present their own concert at the conclusion of each session.

 Students also receive classes and faculty guidance in preparing for college or school auditions.